 - Types of samples: Various

-They send out samples in the spring, summer, and fall – not winter, though, as they’re worried about products freezing as they go through the mail.
+They send out samples in the spring, summer, and fall—not in winter, though, as they're worried about products freezing in transit.
 Also, keep in mind that these samples are only available while supplies last.

 This website offers a wide range of free samples, including: